 Domestic Violence Leave

-Massage Revolution will grant domestic violence leave in accordance with the requirements of applicable State and Federal law in effect at the time the leave is granted.
-California Employee’s who are victims of domestic violence may be eligible for unpaid leave.
+California employees who are victims of domestic violence are eligible for unpaid leave.
 You may request leave if you are involved in a judicial action, such as obtaining restraining orders, or appearing in court to obtain relief to ensure your health, safety, or welfare, or that of your child.

 You should provide notice and certification of your need to take leave under this policy.
 Certification may be sufficiently provided by any of the following:

-Massage Revolution will, to the extent allowed by law, maintain the confidentiality of an Employee requesting leave under this provision.
+NMT Management Inc. will, to the extent allowed by law, maintain the confidentiality of an employee requesting leave under this provision.

 The length of unpaid leave an employee may take is limited to 12 weeks provided for in the Federal Family and Medical Leave Act.

 NMT Management Inc. encourages employees to serve on jury duty when called, however such time off is unpaid.
 You should notify your supervisor of the need for time off for jury duty as soon as a notice or summons from the court is received.
 You may be requested to provide written verification from the court clerk of performance of jury service.

 Leave without pay is provided to you when you enter military service of the Armed Forces of the United States or are in the Armed Forces Reserves.
 NMT Management Inc. will make adjustments to your pay considering your military service in accordance with applicable State and Federal laws.
 You are afforded reemployment rights and retain full seniority benefits for all prior service upon reemployment in accordance with the Uniformed Services Employment and Reemployment Rights Act.
 You need to provide your military service orders to your Supervisor for review prior to commencement of the leave.